KEY TAKEAWAYS

 Except for emergencies, pregnancy, and maternity care are typically excluded from visitor insurance policies unless explicitly stated otherwise.

-Even in cases where some coverage is provided, it is usually limited to emergency situations related to pregnancy and does not cover regular prenatal or postnatal care.
+Even in cases where you may receive some coverage, it is usually limited to emergency situations related to pregnancy and does not cover regular prenatal or postnatal care.

-Mental health services, including counseling, therapy, and psychiatric care, are often excluded from visitor insurance policies.
-If coverage is provided, it is usually limited to emergency psychiatric care.
+Insurers typically exclude mental health services, including counseling, therapy, and psychiatric care, from visitor medical insurance policies.
+Even if you do receive coverage, it is usually limited to emergency psychiatric care.

 Incidents or illnesses resulting from chronic usage of drugs, alcohol, or other narcotics are generally excluded from visitor insurance coverage.

-This includes injuries sustained while under the influence and severe medical conditions that may have been linked to drug or alcohol abuse even before the commencement of the coverage period.
+Insurers include any injuries sustained while the traveller is under the influence, as well as severe medical conditions linked to drug or alcohol abuse that began even before the coverage period started, under the visitor health insurance.

 Self-inflicted injuries, including those resulting from attempted suicide or any form of self-harm, are typically excluded from visitor insurance policies.
 These exclusions also extend to injuries sustained from reckless behavior or intentional harm.